kingwingfly/bilibili-downloader-rs/README.md

 ![warning](./static/warning.png)

-Don't be worry as you can see the system having told you bili downloader only ask for one key with a name called `bili downloader` which will be created by the app itself later.
+Don't be worried as you can see the system having told you bili downloader only ask for one key with a name called `bili downloader` which will be created by the app itself later.
 Getting `Always allow` option chosen will be greatly convinient for you.

 What's less important, you should ensure your system has `Environment variable` named `USERNAME`.
 However, almost all system has it.
 If not, the app will just panic.
 Check it by `echo $USERNAME` in Linux or Unix like system or `Get-ChildItem Env: | findstr USERNAME` in powershell of Windows as you like for it's usually unnecessary.